taichikuji/hc.sh/README.md

     # ... rest of the script
     ```

-    Additionally make sure to modify `hc.service` to include the absolute path where the `hc.sh` script will be located.

-2.  **Make the Script Executable**

-    Open a terminal and run the following command to make the script executable:
+3.  **Enable the Service**

+    Finally, enable the service to start on boot.

     ```bash
-    chmod +x hc.sh
-    ```

-3.  **Install the Service**

-    Now, you need to move the script and the service file to the appropriate system directories.

-    ```bash
-    sudo mv hc.sh ~/
-    sudo mv hc.service /etc/systemd/system/
-    ```

-4.  **Enable the Service**

-    Finally, reload the systemd daemon to recognize the new service and enable it to start on boot.

-    ```bash
-    sudo systemctl daemon-reload
-    sudo systemctl enable hc.service
+    sudo make enable
     ```

 ## Usage